LLM Reference

 Is Aquila 2 34B or Phi-4 Mini Flash Reasoning open source?

-Aquila 2 34B is listed under Unknown.
-Phi-4 Mini Flash Reasoning is listed under 1.
+Aquila 2 34B is listed under Proprietary.
+Phi-4 Mini Flash Reasoning is listed under MIT.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Which is better for reasoning mode, Aquila 2 34B or Phi-4 Mini Flash Reasoning?